The American Revolution in South Carolina

 - Capt.
 John Simpson

-Fairfield Regiment detachment led by Col. Richard Winn, with two (2) known companies, led by:
+Fairfield Regiment of Militia detachment led by Col. Richard Winn, with two (2) known companies, led by:

 - Capt.
 William Jones